-Sustainability indicators are used to verify how the environmental or social characteristics promoted by the financial product are attained.
+indicators are used to verify how the environmental or social characteristics promoted by the financial product are attained.
 What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

-The sustainability indicators used to demonstrate the promotion of the environmental and/or social characteristics are:
+The sustainability indicators used ex post to demonstrate the promotion of the environmental and/or social characteristics are:

-- Carbon intensity (divergence from indices, sector contribution and identification of main contributors) - Transition profile (reduction targets, green share, categories of activities in transition, etc.) - Governance: representation of women on the board of directors - Sustainable Development Goals (SDG): percentage aligned with the SDG
+- Carbon intensity: divergence from indices, sector contribution and identification of main contributors - Transition profile: green share, SBTi reduction targets, exposure to stranded assets - Governance: representation of women on the board of directors - Sustainable Development Goals (SDG): percentage aligned with the SDG